 Step 5: Turn it on

-If everything tested cleanly, click "Publish."
+If everything tested cleanly, click “Publish.”
 Your Zap is live.
-From now on, any email you label summarise-me in Gmail will appear as a structured summary in Slack within a couple of minutes.
+From now on, any email you label summarise-me in Gmail will appear as a structured summary in Slack within a few minutes — Gmail is a polling trigger, and Zapier checks it every 2 minutes on the Professional plan (every 15 minutes on the free plan; intervals per Zapier’s plan comparison, verified 2026-07-13).

 That’s it.
 Twenty minutes.
 Your first AI automation.